vsanka14/covid19-climate-analysis/README.md

 - Our hypothesis, therefore, is that area with average temperature and humidity level higher than these regions will see a decrease in the spread of the virus.

-- After experimentation, I have set the threshold of temperature at 59 degree farenheit and humidity at 75% humidity.
+- After experimentation, I have set the threshold of temperature at 59°F and humidity at 75% humidity.
 You can toggle with the temperature and humidity parameters to identify the suitable climate conditions for your hypothesis, based on the country of your analysis.
 These numbers will be subtracted from the max value of temperature and the overall humidity during the day of USA states in the modelling analysis.

 ## Data processing: